tnichols217/notes/ARTS 302/Readings/Ching/5 - Circulation.md

 A figurative vertical plane that separates spaces from each other

 - Usually a plane with an opening
-- Perpendicular to the path of enty
+- Perpendicular to the path of entry
 - Can be one of three types
   - **Flush**: Flat with the separation plane
   - **Projected**: Protruded from the separation plane